TERMS & CONDITIONS

 17. Indemnity

-You must defend, indemnify and hold harmless us and our Third Party Suppliers against any claims, demands, suits, damages, losses, liabilities, fines, penalties, judgments or costs or whatsoever nature (including reasonable legal fees) arising out of or connected with a breach of these terms and conditions; a violation of any applicable Law including but not limited to import or export laws; asserted of actual infringement of any intellectual property rights; personal injury, death or property damage; unlawful, unfair or deceptive trade practice and any other acts or omissions by you or your contractors.
+You must defend, indemnify and hold harmless us and our Third-Party Suppliers against any claims, demands, suits, damages, losses, liabilities, fines, penalties, judgments or costs or whatsoever nature (including reasonable legal fees) arising out of or connected with a breach of these terms and conditions; a violation of any applicable Law including but not limited to import or export laws; asserted of actual infringement of any intellectual property rights; personal injury, death or property damage; unlawful, unfair or deceptive trade practice and any other acts or omissions by you or your contractors, subject to our gross negligence, fraud, criminal conduct or wilful misconduct under these terms and conditions.

 These terms and conditions override your terms and conditions, including any terms and conditions attached to any purchase order (even if issued after these terms and conditions).
 You acknowledge and agree any purchase order (and any terms and conditions attached to any purchase order) issued by you has no effect and is for administrative purposes only.
 To the extent of any discrepancy between these terms and conditions and any other (including your own) terms and conditions these terms and conditions prevail.